Volkswagen Gol: Gol around the world

 It has also been sold in Egypt as the Volkswagen Pointer.

-In Taiwan it was sold as Volkswagen Pointer, with only pick-up variant available.
+In Taiwan, the Saveiro was sold as Volkswagen Pointer - only with the pick-up bodywork.

 Third generation (Typ 5U, 2008)

 The third generation of the Gol was released in Brazil, on 29 June 2008, as a 2009 model.
 Referred to before its launch as the Gol NF for Nachfolger or Neue Familie (German terms for "successor" and "new family" respectively), this model is marketed as the "Novo Gol".
 However, it is no longer based on the BX platform, but shares Volkswagen's PQ24 platform with the Fox and Polo, with some components from the PQ25 platform.

 In Brazil, it was released in three and five-door hatchback version with the options of 1.0-liter or 1.6-liter flex engines.
 Its dimensions are 3.90 m in length, 1.66 m in width, 1.45 m in height with a wheelbase of 2.47 m, and luggage capacity of 285 liters.
 It is the first Gol to be offered with an automated manual transmission.

 The advertisements were filmed in Los Angeles, California, featuring Sylvester Stallone and Gisele Bündchen.

 Volkswagen High Torque (VHT) technology was introduced on the third generation Gol family.
 This new technology allows the flex engine to get the high torques at lower revs, the engines produce higher torques and horsepower on Ethanol fuel.